escherba/clustering-metrics/README.rst

 Clustering Metrics
 ==================

 A Python implementation of various metrics (primarily external) used for clustering evaluation.
+The documentation is available online at `clustring-metrics-docs <https://escherba.github.io/clustering-metrics-docs/>`_

 Motivation
 ----------